hackwithcameron/DjangoLiveProject/README.md

 <hr>

 #### Forms
-This also allowed my to take advantage of Djangos ability to create forms and save the data receive from the API for recall of the daily nutrition for the user.
+This also allowed me to take advantage of Djangos ability to create forms and save the data received from the API for recall of the daily nutrition for the user.

 ```
 class ActivityForm(ModelForm):